shrutibnehe/addition_calculator/multiplication.md

   When we input operand and

-  and it goes out of range
+  it goes out of range

   Then convert in powers of 10